mogaika/god_of_war_browser/README.md

 - First time you upload larger file, it takes a while (~1-5min, depends on hard drive and memory) to rearrange resources in pack file to create free space.
 - You can download resources, changing them in hex editors and reupload back using browser.
 - Also you can change textures in browser!
 Open TXR_ resource and use upload form (png,jpg,gif support).
-- For other files follow (legacy):
+- Legacy flow of file replacing:
   - Download required wads using god_of_war_browser web interface
   - Use [wadunpack](https://github.com/mogaika/god_of_war_browser/tree/master/tools/wadunpack) to unpack wad where you want to make change
   - Add/remove/modify game files, do not forget to modify *wad_meta.txt*.
 Some info about file formats you can find in [sources](https://github.com/mogaika/god_of_war_browser/tree/master/pack/wad) of god_of_war_browser.